ngogb02/CS50P-Final-Project/QtDesigner/README.md

 3. project.py
 4. inventory.json
 5. main.py
-6. My_House_Inventory.ui -> My_House_Inventory.py (this file is produced by Qt Designer - see explaination on _PLACEHOLDER_)
+6. My_House_Inventory.ui -> My_House_Inventory.py (this file is produced by Qt Designer - will be explained in the section)
-7. resource.qrc -> resource.py (this file is produced by Qt Designer - see explaination on _PLACEHOLDER_)
+7. resource.qrc -> resource.py (this file is produced by Qt Designer - will be explained in the section)

 The images/icons are not actually needed to run the application, but nice to have, to produce a polished looking GUI.
+The GUI's icons are all embedded in resource.py, so not having the images folder will not produce any error when launcing the GUI.
-<br> 8. images folder (this folder contains the images for setting the icons mentioned in the FrontEnd section)
+<br> 8. images folder (this folder contains the images of the icons)

 ### class_project.py
 This file contains the class House() and class InputReq():

 The importance of this file is that when the user presses "Create a new item", the code will create a custom class with the name of that item, and that class will inherent the class InputReq().
 Then it will initialize that newly created class to create a custom object that contains the instance attributes from InputReq(), thus defining the location, quantity, and date of the newly created custom object.
 In summary, InputReq() is what give the items its attributes.
 Note that class_project.py by itself, does not do all of this, many of the other files call to it to be able to inherent InputReq() and set instance attributes to the item created by the user.

-The class House() is initialized in file project.py _PLACEHOLDER_, class House() essentially acts like a dictionary, where after the user has created their items, they can put those items into the inventory.
-In hindsight, this was not a great way to structure how data were being passed and stored, it will be discussed in the lesson learned section.
+The class House() is initialized in file project.py, class House() essentially acts like a dictionary, where after the user has created their items, they can put those items into the inventory.
+In hindsight, this was not a great way to structure how data were being passed and stored, it will be discussed in the Lesson Learned section.

 - class House() is initialized with an empty dictionary called "inventory".
 Within class House(), there are 3 methods add_item(), remove_item(), and print_inventory().
 As stated, since class House() gets initiated with an empty dictionary "inventory", the 3 methods are for adding items into the inventory, removing items from the inventory, or print what's currently in the inventory.<br>